noamteyssier/yaflux/README.md

 In `yaflux` you can specify dependencies between steps using the `requires` argument in the `@step` decorator.
 The `step` function parses the decorated method's abstract syntax tree (AST) to determine the dependencies and ensure they are met.

-This means that if you try to access a result that hasn't been created yet, `yaflux` will raise an error at initialization time rather than at runtime.
+This means that if you try to access a result that hasn't been created yet, `yaflux` will raise an error at definition time rather than at runtime.

 The below code will raise an error at class definition time because `step_b` **uses** `z` but does not **require** it: